-The fees for this course are to be met by the student and are \$165 per module.
-A total of \$660 for the course.
+The fees for this course are to be met by the student and are \$665 for the course.
 Unity College will charge an additional \$50 for subject uniform and consumables.

-This will be invoiced on the Term 1 fees.
-Please see the IFE Course Handbook for the refund policy.
+A total of \$715.00 will be invoiced on the Term 1 fees to cover the 2-year course.